A cool season annual, organic gardeners are growing spinach for its delicious and nutritious, dark green leaves.

 Floating row cover can be used when temperatures are cool to protect plants from many caterpillar and beetle species.
 Remove covers as soon as temperatures begin to warm.
 Keep and eye out for flea beetles early in the gardening season.
 They are small (1/10 inch long), shiny, dark brown or black beetles that damage plants by chewing numerous small holes in the leaves.
 Occasional aphids may attack, however this will typically occur later in the season when the plant is less appealing.

 Seed Saving Instructions:

 Spinach will cross-pollinate with wind-blown pollen from other spinach varieties.
-Commercial seed crops are separated by 5-10 miles to ensure purity, but home gardeners can reduce that distance.
+Commercial seed crops are separated by 5 to 10 miles to ensure purity, but home gardeners can reduce that distance.
 Harvest seeds when they are completely dry on the plant.
-It may be necessary to wear leather gloves because the seed can be very prickly.
+It may be necessary to wear garden gloves because the seed can be very prickly.